pikelet-lang/pikelet/website/docs/reference/functions.md

 fun x y => x
 ```

+The following function passes the type checker,
-This, however is not, because the function type pulled from the record annotation:
+because the function type is pulled from the record annotation:

 ```pikelet
 record {